-Candidate Name Date Assessor HTPS Target Acceptable Unacceptable Focuses on the Learner- Engages students in appropriate experiences that support their development as independent learners.
+Candidate Name Date Assessor r HT 1.
+Focuses on the Learner - Engages students in appropriate experiences that support their development as independent learners.
 Candidate's lesson plan engages students in appropriate experiences that support their development as independent learners.
-Gives multiple opportunities for students to assume responsibility for their own learning during the lesson Encourages students to learn and achieve Listens and shows concern for students throughout the five days.
-Relates lessons to students' life experiences throughout the lesson.
-Consistently uses developmentally appropriate practices in the classroom.
-All instructional decisions based on students' physical, social, emotional and cognitive development.
-Gives opportunities for students to assume responsibility for their own learning during the lesson.
+Targe Gives multiple opportunities for students to assume responsibility for their own learning during the lesson Acceptable Gives opportunities for students to assume responsibility for their own learning during the lesson.
 Encourages students to learn and achieve.
 Listens and shows concern for students during the lesson.
 Relates lessons to students' life experiences.
 Uses developmentally appropriate practices in the classroom.
 Most instructional decisions based on students' physical, social, emotional and cognitive development.
-Does not give opportunities for students to assume responsibility for their own learningDiscourages students to learn and achieveDoes not listen and shows contempt for studentsDoes not relate lessons to students' life experiencesUses developmentally inappropriate practices in the classroomInstructional decisions not based on students' physical, social, emotional and cognitive development.
+Unacceptable Does not give opportunities for students to assume responsibility for their own learning Discourages students to learn and achieve Does not listen and shows contempt for students Does not relate lessons to students' life experiences.
+Uses developmentally inappropriate practices in the classroom.
+Instructional decisions not based on students' physical, social, emotional and cognitive development.
 3. Adapts to Learner Diversity Provides opportunities that are inclusive and adapted to diverse learners.
 Candidates incorporate opportunities that are inclusive and adapted to diverse learners.
-Develops a positive relationship with students throughout the lesson.
+Develops a positive relationship Develops a positive relationship with students throughout the lesson.
 Encourages an appreciation of human and cultural differences.
 Creates an environment that enables all students to succeed.
 Differentiates instruction to students' development, learning styles, strengths, and needs.
-Looks for resources to support all students' achievement Creates and maintains a place of trust, respect and empathy among all learners.
-Develops a positive relationship with students Encourages an appreciation of human and cultural differences.
+Looks for resources to support all students' achievement Creates and maintains a place of Develops a positive relationship with students Encourages an appreciation of human and cultural differences.
 Enables all students to succeed.
 Adapts some instruction to students' development, learning styles, strengths, and needs.
 Looks for resources to support student achievement Creates a place of trust, respect and empathy among all learners.
 Develops a negative relationship with students Discourages an appreciation of human and cultural differences.
 Enables all students to succeed.
 Does not adapt instruction to students' development, learning styles, strengths, and needs.
 Fails for find resources to support student achievement Creates a place of animosity among all learners.